TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/On Policy Prediction and Control with Approximation.md

 	* 10.1 - Episodic Semi-Gradient SARSA
 * [Tile-Coding: An Efficient Sparse-Coding Method for Real-Valued Data](https://medium.com/criteo-engineering/tile-coding-an-efficient-sparse-coding-method-for-real-valued-data-e787eddf630a)

+* [[A Unified View on Reinforcement Learning Approaches]] - more on On-Policy learning
 * [[Linear Models]] - more on basic supervised learning models.